achetronic/vault-on-kubernetes/README.md

 Of course, this special token has the highest privileges and must not be used for daily tasks, for anything, and must be revoked when not needed.
 The right way to go is generating the right policies for the real users on its place.

-These `Recovery Keys` are stored in the `root` AWS account of the company, for the case the situation gets...dangerous.
+These `Recovery Keys` are usually stored in the `root` AWS account of the company, for the case the situation gets...dangerous.
-So if you need to generate a root token to fight a disaster, and you are the Chapter Lead SRE, ask the upper managers for the access.
+So if you need to generate a root token to fight a disaster, and you are an SRE, ask the upper managers for the access.
 After fixing the problem, please, revoke the token.

 To generate a `Root Token` using the `Recovery Keys`, just follow the